How to apply for Educators Grants

 4) On the My Applications dashboard, you can see the status of your applications.
 If it has been successfully submitted, you will see a green check mark and “submitted” as the status.

-NSHSS educators are eligible to receive one NSHSS grant per academic year.
+NSHSS educators are eligible to receive one NSHSS grant per calendar year.